 “The holidays are a time when the family can sit down and share a nice meal,” Degryse said.
 “Plan ahead, put on some nice music, ask your loved ones for help, and enjoy the process.”

-We asked Degryse to answer some of the most commonly asked questions about cooking holiday meals and compiled her responses in the Q&A below.
+We asked Degryse to answer some of the most commonly asked questions about cooking Thanksgiving dinner and compiled her responses in the Q&A below.
 Take a look to find ideas and tips to help you prepare for this year’s feast.

 Where do I start?